HyperEpsilon/obsidian-templater-scripts/item-selector/ItemSelector - Documentation.md

 ### 0.5.1
 - Added `formattedDisp` — A list which contains the name of an item wrapped by the selected attributes
+- Added `attributeName` & `attributeArticle` for adjusting the attribute query text